ActianCorp/df-stringtemplate-runner/README.md

 # df-stringtemplate-runner

-The StringTemplate Runner is an operator for Actian DataFlow for running [StringTemplate](http://www.stringtemplate.org/) template groups to generate text from data in the dataflow pipeline.
+The StringTemplate Runner is an operator for Actian DataFlow for running [StringTemplate](http://www.stringtemplate.org/) template engine to generate text from data in the dataflow pipeline.

 ## Configuration